-We had a net income tax expense of \$4.2 million on earnings before tax of \$38.6 million for the second quarter of 2017, compared to a net income tax expense of \$12.9 million on earnings before tax of \$49.1 million for the second quarter of 2016.
-For the first half of 2017, we had a net income tax expense of \$12.3 million on earnings before tax of \$69.5 million, compared to a net income tax expense of \$16.5 million on earnings before tax of \$78.3 million for the first half of 2016.
+We had a net income tax expense of \$7.4 million on earnings before tax of \$40.8 million for the third quarter of 2017, compared to a net income tax recovery of \$0.2 million on earnings before tax of \$53.4 million for the third quarter of 2016.
+For the first nine months of 2017, we had a net income tax expense of \$19.7 million on earnings before tax of \$110.3 million, compared to a net income tax expense of \$16.3 million on earnings before tax of \$131.7 million for the first nine months of 2016.

-Our current income tax expense of \$12.9 million for the second quarter of 2017 consisted primarily of tax expense recorded in jurisdictions with current taxes payable.
-Our current income tax expense of \$27.1 million for the first half of 2017 consisted primarily of tax expense recorded in jurisdictions with current taxes payable and \$4.4 million in withholding tax on dividends repatriated from one of our Chinese subsidiaries.
-Our deferred income tax benefit of \$8.7 million for the second quarter of 2017 related to changes in temporary differences in various jurisdictions, and includes a \$5.0 million deferred income tax benefit related to the write-downs and impairments of our solar assets recorded in the current and prior quarters.
+Our current income tax expense of \$8.5 million for the third quarter of 2017 consisted primarily of tax expense recorded in jurisdictions with current taxes payable.
+Our current income tax expense of \$35.6 million for the first nine months of 2017 consisted primarily of tax expense recorded in jurisdictions with current taxes payable and \$4.4 million in withholding tax on dividends repatriated from one of our Chinese subsidiaries.
+Our deferred income tax benefit of \$1.1 million for the third quarter of 2017 related to changes in temporary differences in various jurisdictions.
+Our deferred income tax benefit of \$15.9 million for the first nine months of 2017 related to changes in temporary differences in various jurisdictions, including a deferred income tax benefit of \$5.0 million related to the write-down and impairments of our solar assets recorded in prior quarters (discussed below), and the reversal of \$4.4 million previously accrued in our deferred tax liabilities for the withholding taxes discussed above.
+Upon repatriation of the dividends, we reversed our previous provisions in deferred taxes and recorded a current income tax expense for withholding taxes.
+The net effect of the dividend payment on our net income tax expense for the first nine months of 2017 was nil.
 As a result of our exit from the solar panel manufacturing business, we withdrew one of our tax incentives in Thailand (which related solely to such operations) during the second quarter of 2017.
-The withdrawal of this incentive allows us to apply future tax losses arising from the ultimate disposition of our solar assets against other fully taxable profits in Thailand, resulting in the recognition of a \$5.0 million deferred income tax benefit.
-Our deferred income tax benefit of \$14.8 million for the first half of 2017 related to changes in temporary differences in various jurisdictions, including the tax benefit relating to the solar exit discussed above, and the reversal of \$4.4 million previously accrued in our deferred tax liabilities for the withholding taxes discussed above.
-Upon repatriation of the dividends, we reversed our previous provisions in deferred taxes and recorded a current income tax expense for withholding taxes.
-The net effect of the dividend payment on our net income tax expense for the first half of 2017 was nil.
+The withdrawal of this incentive allows us to apply future tax losses arising from the ultimate disposition of our solar assets against other fully taxable profits in Thailand, resulting in a \$5.0 million deferred tax benefit in the second quarter of 2017.